galaxyproject/galaxy-hub/src/tutorials/ngs/index.md

 HHHHHHHHHHHHHGHHHHHHGHHHHHHHHHHHFHHHFHHHHHHHHHHH
 ```

-Here the first and the second reads are identified with `/1` and `/2` tags.
+Here the first and the second reads are identified with `/1` and `/2` tags (but even without these tags we know that odd reads are in *forward* orientation and even are in *reverse*).

 <div class="alert alert-warning" role="alert">